JonDoyleDev/Dice-Game/readme.md

 ## Background

 Thanks for checking out my repo!
 I'm Jon, an aspiring web developer from Denver Colorado.
 This project was a challenge exercise and was completed without assistance from training materials.
-I added some animations, and shuffled images via index in order to emulate a simple rolling animation.
+I added some animations, and shuffled images, in order to emulate a simple rolling animation.
 The objective with this exercise was to refresh and further my understanding of the JavaScript fundamentals.